-The market is a really vibrant, colourful place to stroll, it’s not very big and the stock is all quite similar but it’s a great spot to actually meet some of the locals and support them with a purchase or two.
+The market at Portuguese Island is a really vibrant, colourful place to stroll, it’s not very big and the stock is all quite similar but it’s a great spot to actually meet some of the locals and support them with a purchase or two.

 I loved the gorgeous colourful sarongs that blew in the breeze the best… they made for the prettiest pictures!

-After a few too many hours in the sun, we opted to head back to the boat for some R&R. The boat shuttles only run from the boat to the beach between 9 & 12 and then from the beach to the boat from 12 to 3.
+After a few too many hours in the sun, we opted to head back to the boat for some R&R on board the MSC Sinfonia.
+The boat shuttles only runs from the boat to the beach at Portuguese Island between 9 & 12 and then from the beach to the boat from 12 to 3.

 We were lucky that by leaving the beach a bit earlier than the rest of the crowd we didn’t have to wait in a queue to board… something worth remembering, esp if you are traveling with kids!

 We headed back to our cabin for a shower and brief rest and then found our way down to the movie theatre to watch Tarzan – a few hours spent out of the sun was a great option and our skins thanked us for it!

 Come back next week to find out more about our time on Portuguese Island in Mozambique… the second day on the island and the highlight of our trip!!